-The problem is, you are always over budget with one of your crews.
+The problem is, that you are always over budget with one of your crews.
 Same houses, same lumber packages, but you notice that one crew always needs more wood.

 The best way to deal with this situation is to enact standards.
-Specifying how your corners are to go together, how bracing is done, how jack studs and headers go together.
+Specifying how your corners are to go together, how bracing is done, and how jack studs and headers go together.
 This can be accomplished quite easily by finding out how the other two framers run their job and teaching the third crew how to do it.

 Often, it comes down to creating a standard way of putting the pieces together.
 This standard can save you hundreds of dollars per project.
 It can help eliminate unneeded waste and can move a job along faster.

-If you use subcontractors exclusively, you know this isn’t going to be easy, but, in the long run, it will save you in time and money.
-Get your sub’s involved in the process.
+If you use subcontractors exclusively, you know this isn’t going to be easy, but, in the long run, it will save you time and money.
+Get your subs involved in the process.
 Take the subs in each category that have had the best results and consult them in the process.
 Find out how they do specific things and make that the standard.

-Finally, make sure your crew chiefs, or project managers are up to date on all standards and are enforcing them.
+Finally, make sure your crew chiefs or project managers are up to date on all standards and are enforcing them.
 Train them to identify areas of concern and train them on the best ways to handle this new change.
 Make sure that these changes are detailed in something like a field notebook, or available to your supervisory team members via a network or cloud storage.
-Something they can easily go to so they can pull down the correct specification and show to the subcontractor or crew member.
+Something they can easily go to so they can pull down the correct specification and show it to the subcontractor or crew member.

 If you have a design team, it may be a good idea to create a set of binder drawings that show the standards and just make sure that those details are on the plans you send out to each sub.

-Your end result is to have control of the job, no matter who is doing the install.
+Your end result is to have control of the job, no matter who is doing the installation.
 You are paying them to perform a service and you should be able to expect that it is done to your standards.

 For more information about us, check out our contact page.